Challenging water quality / contingency measures / administrative offenses / exceptions / exemptions / approval of BWMS:

 Implementation of the Ballast Water Management Convention in Germany

-Further information regarding the implementation of the BWM-Convention in the North Sea and the Baltic Sea as well as practical examples are given in the information letter for the maritime shipping industry as well as in the FAQs on Environmental protection.
+Further information regarding the implementation of the BWM Convention in the North Sea and the Baltic Sea as well as practical examples are given in the FAQs on Environmental protection.

 (back to top)